 - There is no need for additional calibration if all of the output contacts change over values (+/-%) fall within accepted limits.

 - The output contact change over values should be recorded in the blank calibration report’s as found/as left column.

 Example Calibration – Temperature Switch

 - An example temperature cycle during temperature switch calibration is shown in the above graph.

 - To capture the set and reset points, gradually ramp the temperature up and down over the calibration range after fast reaching a temperature point that is near to the calibration range at the beginning.

 - Three calibration cycles were performed in this sample to record the switch’s repeatability.

 - You may quickly return the temperature to room temperature after calibration.

-Completion of calibration
+Step 7: Completion of Calibration

 - When the calibration has been successfully finished, attach the calibration label on the temperature switch.